lulu-berlin/eHealthSystemsAfrica-test/README.md

 [src/js](src/js).

-Unit tests were written to test the solutions using the Jasmine testing framework and gulp.
+Unit tests were written to test the solutions using the Jasmine testing framework and gulp as a test-runner.

-To run the tests you would need npm and gulp:
+To run the tests you would need to have npm and gulp installed:

 ```sh
 npm install -g gulp